-Under the Bundled Payments for Care Improvement initiative is comprised of four broadly defined models of care, which link payments for multiple services beneficiaries receive during an episode of care.
+The Bundled Payments for Care Improvement initiative is comprised of four broadly defined models of care, which link payments for multiple services beneficiaries receive during an episode of care.
 Under the initiative, organizations enter into payment arrangements that include financial and performance accountability for episodes of care.
-These models may lead to higher quality, more coordinated care at a lower cost to Medicare.
+These models may lead to higher quality and more coordinated care at a lower cost to Medicare.
 For more information on the background of this initiative, various types of models, or details on episodes of care, visit BPCI Initiative: General Information.

-Under Model 4, CMS will make a single, prospectively determined bundled payment to the hospital that would encompass all services furnished by the hospital, physicians, and other practitioners during the Episode of Care, which lasts the entire inpatient stay.
-Physicians and other practitioners will submit “no-pay” claims to Medicare and will be paid by the hospital out of the bundled payment.
-Related readmissions for 30 days after hospital discharge will be included in the bundled payment amount.
+In Model 4, CMS makes a single, prospectively determined bundled payment to the hospital that encompasses all services furnished by the hospital, physicians, and other practitioners during the Episode of Care, which lasts the entire inpatient stay.
+Physicians and other practitioners submit “no-pay” claims to Medicare and are paid by the hospital out of the bundled payment.
+Related readmissions for 30 days after hospital discharge are included in the bundled payment amount.
 Participants can select up to 48 different clinical condition episodes to test in the model.
 For more information on the other models, visit the BPCI Initiative: Model 1 web page, BPCI Initiative: Model 2 web page, or BPCI Initiative: Model 3 web page.